 Latino Services Providers (LSP) is a community based non-profit network organization whose mission is to be a bridge across generations for the Latinx community focusing on health, culture, and social issues.
 We do this by: developing young leaders; building awareness and connections to community services; and advocating for equity across race and ethnicity.
-The Youth Promotor Internship, a project funded by the CA Department of Public Health, Kaiser Permanente, Sonoma County Mental Health Services Act (MHSA) seeks to address the mental health, emergency preparedness, civic engagement, and environmental education inequities in the Latinx community of Sonoma County.
+The Youth Promotor Internship, a project funded by the CA Department of Public Health and the Sonoma County Mental Health Services Act (MHSA), seeks to address the mental health, emergency preparedness, civic engagement, and environmental education inequities in the Latinx community of Sonoma County.

 Latino Service Providers Youth Promotor Model provides paid internships to bilingual and bicultural students (ages 16-25) in Sonoma County.
 The goal of the Youth Promotor Internship Program is to meaningfully engage the Latinx community on issues that impact health outcomes in Sonoma County, and inspire the future community health workforce.
 The required commitment is a minimum of ONE YEAR.